Haviland House

 Job Title: Care Home Manager Joined: 2022

-I joined Haviland House as Care Home Manager on November 22.
-I started my career in Health and Social care in 2012 as an administrator at a nursing home in Brighton.
-I quickly progressed to Deputy Manager and then to Care Home Manager before moving on to be Registered Manager at an 80-bed Residential and Dementia Home.
+I joined Haviland House as Care Home Manager in November 2022, and it immediately felt like the right place to be.
+My career in Health and Social Care began in 2012, when I started as an administrator in a nursing home in Brighton.
+From there, I progressed to Deputy Manager, then Care Home Manager, before becoming the Registered Manager of an 80-bed residential and dementia home.

 Tammy